 We have over 20 years of experience helping people with experience of homelessness access housing.
 We work with private and social landlords, local authorities, housing associations and Housing First projects to make more housing available to those who are homeless or at risk of becoming homelessness.

-One of the key principles of Everybody in: How end homelessness in Great Britain is an emphasis on housing led solutions.
+One of the key principles of Everybody In: How to end homelessness in Great Britain is an emphasis on housing led solutions.

 Given the extensive international evidence which supports the success of a housing led approach we want to see this approach taken to a greater scale in the UK.
-To test this, we have undertaken two housing led feasibility studies in the Liverpool City Region and in Torbay and as we are keen to test the approach in different housing markets and contexts we are looking to commission a third for Oxfordshire.
+To test this, we have undertaken housing led feasibility studies in Liverpool City Region, Torbay and most recently, Oxfordshire.

 The study will produce a costed model detailing how a housing led approach can be implemented in Oxfordshire.
 The audiences for the work will be commissioners of homelessness services in the area, current homelessness providers, and local and national policy makers.
 Oxford’s homelessness services contracts are due for renewal in late 2020 and this piece of work will inform commissioning decisions going forward.